UPPMAX/R-matlab-julia-HPC/docs-mk/matlab/intro-matlab.md

 Please find the **exercise files** [here](../exercises/exercises.tar.gz)

-!!! note "Learning outcomes"
+!!! info "Objectives"

     - Load MATLAB modules and site-installed MATLAB packages
     - Create a MATLAB environment
     - Install MATLAB packages with **Add-Ons** manager
     - Write a batch script for running MATLAB
     - Use MATLAB in parallel mode
     - Use GPUs with MATLAB
     - Use MATLAB for ML

 !!! note "Your expectations?"